moblets/style-guide/README.md

 The code style is very, very important, to simplify the understanding and maintenance of the project in the future.
 The code needs maintenance, this is a fact, and working with a set of known rules from the begin of project is the best way to get used to the code style.

-In Moblets, we follow the style of [Google Javascript Style](https://google.github.io/styleguide/javascriptguide.xml) in revision 2.93 because it's complete and used by lots of open source projects.
+In Moblets, we follow the style of [Google Javascript Style] in revision 2.93 because it's complete and used by lots of open source projects.

+### File names
+[Google Javascript Style] has 2 possible file name interpretations.
+In the first case, it says file names should have the whole file name in lower case, with no separations, like "```thisisthefilename.js```":

+>"In general, use functionNamesLikeThis… …and **filenameslikethis.js**".

+After that, they say that filenames may contain hyphens or underscores (preferably hyphens), like "```this-is-the-file-name.js```":

+>"Filenames should be **all lowercase**… …no punctuation except for - or _ (**prefer - to _**)".

+In order to improve the name readability, we will use the second case, so, Moblets file names should use the hyphen separation style.

 ## Code Style Tools